Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * In "where is the source code", enter in the repo directory (example: D:/obs).
     * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

-  * Set the following variables in cmake-gui (alternatively, you can set them as Windows Environment Variables):
+  * Set the following variables.
+You can set them in cmake-gui, or you can set them as Windows Environment Variables to persist across configurations.
     * **Required**
       * `DepsPath`